denoland/manual/tools/task_runner.md

 operators.

-The `&&` operator provides a way to execute a command and if it _succeeds_ (has an exit code of `0`) it will execute a second command:
+The `&&` operator provides a way to execute a command and if it _succeeds_ (has an exit code of `0`) it will execute the next command:

 ```sh
 deno run --allow-read=. --allow-write=. collect.ts && deno run --allow-read=. analyze.ts
 ```

 The `||` operator is the opposite.
-It provides a way to execute a command and only if it _fails_ (has a non-zero exit code) it will execute a second command:
+It provides a way to execute a command and only if it _fails_ (has a non-zero exit code) it will execute the next command:

 ```sh
 deno run --allow-read=. --allow-write=. collect.ts || deno run play_sad_music.ts